cheme/web3/index.md

 # Core Concept

-Api for concept derived from rdf : expressivity of rdf with core trust implementation.
+Api for concept derived from RDF : expressivity of RDF with core trust implementation.
 Plus striples as signed triple.

 ## simple triple graph like structure as universal description of information